machvee/anear-js-api/EACH_PARTICIPANT_LIFECYCLE.md

       return [{
         participantId: movingParticipantId,
         view: 'participant/MoveConfirmation', // A view confirming their move was received
+        props: {
+          message: 'Your move has been recorded.
+Waiting for opponent...',
+          move: event.moveData
+        },
         timeout: 2000 // A short timeout for the confirmation display }];
     }